phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ### Coil

 The same coil implementation (`Coil`) is used for both the pickup coil and the electromagnet coil.
-The concept of "current amplitude" is fundamental to understand the sim model.
+The concept of "normalized current" is fundamental to understanding the sim model.
 It is described in [model.md](https://github.com/phetsims/faradays-electromagnetic-lab/blob/main/doc/model.md#bar-magnet) and in `Coil`.

 The most complicated part of the sim may be `Coil.createCoilSegments`.
 It creates an ordered `CoilSegment[]` that describes the shape of the coil, and the path that electrons follow as they flow through the coil.
 So that objects (bar magnet, compass,...) may